Non-Surgical Scoliosis & Kyphosis Treatment

 Our goal is to give you a strategy to care for your own back.
 You will learn how to perform a routine of exercises specific to your curve pattern with the purpose to facilitate the correction of the asymmetric posture and maintain the corrected posture during your daily activities.
 We will provide you with the tools to help you adopt a more centered and balanced posture.

 Please note that enrolling in this program will require a high level of commitment from your part.
 We may discontinue your participation in the program at any time.
-For questions about the program you may fill out the Inquiry Form or call at 305-428-2790.
+For questions you may fill out the Inquiry Form or call at 305-428-2790.
 Make sure to leave a detailed message if we are unable to answer your call.

 Iowa Web design & development by Visionary Services